 (a) The Term, “Person”

-The term, “person,” has undergone much debate throughout the history of the church, especially with reference to the Greeks’ use of hypostasis and the Latins’ use of persona.
+The term, “person,” has undergone much debate throughout the history of the church.
 While a historical synthesis and background would be helpful, space restricts us to limit our study on the basic meaning.
 The term “person” ultimately indicates that “this one” is not “that one.”
 Hence, the term “person” signifies real distinction.

 (b) What a Divine Person Is Not

 Let’s begin to clarify what a divine person is not.
 A divine person is not a fraction of the divine essence.
 Because God is simple, there is no composition in God (simplicity simply means uncompounded).
 Consequently, a person is not parsed out as “part” of God or a “sliver” of God.
 Hence, a divine person is not something other than the divine essence.
 Therefore, a person is not secondary or additional to the divine essence as if the essence was an anterior reality or lower layer to the persons.
 In sum, a divine person is not something other than or different from the divine essence.